how we study humans

 Spearfish CEO Dwight Fletcher conducts all the group sessions, consumer interviews and strategic report development.
 He makes consumer participants feel comfortable and relaxed so that they will reveal their most candid and innermost thoughts and feelings on the topic at hand, since they’re free to engage in normal conversation.
 His team of insight professionals handles the rest: recruiting, video taping, video editing, quick drawing, and logistics.

 A Dallas native, Dwight graduated from Harvard and then received his MBA in Marketing Strategy from The University of Texas at Austin.
-He spent thirteen years at advertising agencies Tracy-Locke and DDB, leading strategic development for Frito-Lay, Pepsi-Cola, GTE, Kraft Foods, Level 3 Communications and UtiliCorp United, the latter two involving the challenges associated with marketing start-ups.
+At advertising agencies Tracy-Locke and DDB, he led strategic development for Frito-Lay, Pepsi-Cola, GTE, Kraft Foods, Level 3 Communications and UtiliCorp United, the latter two involving the challenges associated with marketing start-ups.

 Dwight formed Spearfish in 2000, where he has successfully leveraged his career-long interest and experience in consumer insights, focusing on positioning and concept development for a varied client roster.